sebkirche/check_websites/README.md

     - `rx_text` a regex pattern that is run on the document visible body text

-    - `rx_content` a regex pattern that is run on the document content (e.g. you can match on javascript code).
+    - `rx_raw` a regex pattern that is run on the document content (e.g. you can match on javascript code).

 # OPTIONS